 But let’s not forget his lead roles in Otome Youkai Zakuro as Ganryuu Hanakiri, SD Gundam Sangokuden Brave Battle Warriors as Ryuubi “Liu Bei” Gundam, Goulart Knights: Evoked the Beginning Black as Nil Almars, Yozakura Quartet: Hoshi no Umi as Akina Hiizumi, that showed fans that his voice could fit whatever anime genre and character just with talent alone.

-Walker Yumazaki in Durarara!! and Lion Vastia in FAIRY TAIL are two secondary characters that, on their own way, were extremely important into solidifying Kaji‘s rise to fame.
-Walker is well know as a passionate otaku and manga reader that is always trying to find a way to pair people up, invoking known anime tropes and showing his love for torture methods inspired by manga/novels.
+Walker Yumazaki in Durarara!! and Lion Vastia in FAIRY TAIL are two secondary characters that, in their own way, were extremely important in solidifying Kaji‘s rise to fame.
+Walker is well known as a passionate otaku and manga reader that is always trying to find a way to pair people up, invoking known anime tropes and showing his love for torture methods inspired by manga/novels.

 But don’t be fooled by his carefree, clueless air, when serious, Walker can be extremely dangerous and that’s exactly at those times that people remember Kaji‘s range and quality acting.

 He can be raging about the newest manga issue in one second and in the other he can be intimidating, all that coming from a character that at a first look, doesn’t look nor act dangerously.